biosimulations/biosimulations/docs/users/faqs.md

 runBioSimulations stores simulations and their results permanently.
 For special cases, contact the [BioSimulators Team](mailto:info@biosimulators.org) to request deleting simulations and results.

-**How long does runBioSimulations store COMBINE archives created via the online webform?**
+**How long does runBioSimulations store COMBINE/OMEX archives created via the online webform?**

 Archives created with the webform are temporarily stored for 1 day.